Since the beginning of last year, Google has been making a lot of emphasis on building a user-center Internet.

 Google Core Web Vitals are a set of website performance metrics that Google considers important for a great user experience.
 They include three quality tests: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).

-As you can see in the picture, they can also be identified as loading performance, interactivity, and visual stability.
+In the picture, they can also be identified as loading performance, interactivity, and visual stability.

-Having a great performance on each of the three metrics means it’s more likely Google will see you and you’ll rank higher.
+Having great performance on each of the three metrics means it’s more likely Google will see you and you’ll rank higher.
 So naturally, they are very important.

 Before I explain how to measure and optimize all of them on WordPress, you should keep in mind something: quality content is still the most essential part of your site.
 Only after working hard on having amazing content, you should consider things like speed, interactivity, and layout shift.